-Unlimited Pages and Expanded Features mostly distributed in the north temperate one of America, Europe, and Asia.
+The genus Prunus belongs to the Rosaceae family group and consists of about 400 species mostly distributed in the north temperate one of America, Europe, and Asia.
 There are about 75 tropical species, mainly tropical Asiatic and tropical American (Mabberley cit.
 Nouhou Ndam 1996).